vathsala-komanpally/Project2-GroceryList/README.md

 .
 When admin click on link provided it opens a login page,
     please use below credentials for admin login:

-           "user name": vathsala,
+           "user name": vathsala
            "password": vathsaladmin

 .
 After succesfull login,this allows admin to add, update and delete grocery items.
 ![](client/images/admin.png)

-.When "Add" button is clicked
+.When "Add" button is clicked it asks user to enter required item deatails to add it

 ![](client/images/addItem.png)

 similarly there is a form for Update and Delete as well.